FIVE WELLBEING AWARENESS TIPS FOR MEN TO CONSIDER

 Mens Health Month

-Every year, in the run up to Father's Day (Sunday 17th June!), International Men's Health week takes place which encourages men round the world to check in on their physical and emotional health, and rightly so!
-According to MHFI, men have a life expectancy four-and-a-half year shorter than women, and higher mortality rates for all leading causes of death.
-Adult men are at higher risk than women of cardiovascular diseases, respiratory diseases and cancer.
+Every year, in the run up to Father's Day (Sunday 17th June!), International Men's Health Week takes place, encouraging men around the world to check in on their physical and emotional health, and rightly so!
+According to MHFI, men have a life expectancy four-and-a-half years shorter than women, and higher mortality rates for all leading causes of death.
+Adult men are at higher risk than women of cardiovascular diseases, respiratory diseases, and cancer.
 The Irish Cancer Society states that over 10,000 men in Ireland are diagnosed with cancer each year.

 In the run up to Father's Day, the best gift you could give your father or partner is to encourage him to check his health.
-Men are more likely than women to ignore symptoms or put that visit to the GP on the long finger.
+Men are more likely than women to ignore symptoms or delay visiting the GP.
 To celebrate Men’s Health Week, in this week’s blog we list our top five health awareness tips for men to consider.

 See your Doctor